top of page

 4. How does lipid signaling regulate TM contractility?

 Another important question we are asking is if there are structural and functional differences in the trabecular outflow tissues in people of African and European Descent.
 Lacking is knowledge of differences in the ECM architecture and compaction in normal and POAG eyes in AD and ED.
-We will couple the structure of the TM (molecular and cellular) with its function (outflow facility) in non-glaucomatous and glaucomatous donor eyes to identify differences in ocular physiology among AD and ED.
+We will couple the structure of the TM (molecular and cellular) with its function (outflow facility) in non-glaucomatous and glaucomatous donor eyes to identify differences in ocular physiology between AD and ED.

 MAJOR INSTRUMENTS IN THE LAB:

-Beckman CoulterOptima MAX-XP Ultracentrifuge
+Beckman Colter Optima MAX-XP Ultracentrifuge

 Eppendorf Centrifuge 5415 R

-AdInstruments - PowerLab and BridgeAMP and LABCHART Software
+AdInstruments - PowerLab, BridgeAMP, and LABCHART Software

 FlexCell - FX-6000T™ Tension System